andreian02/date-selection-app/README.md

 Include Owner details in Payload - Collect using stores.
 Layout in the individual cards ... owner details to be added!

-Gui Ren Feature to implement (1/4 Done.)  > Install the logic Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card
+Gui Ren Feature to implement (3/4 Done.)  > Installed the logic, validations required!

+Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card

-Adding Accordion to hide all details
+Adding Accordion to hide all details in detailed cards

 explore google analytics to this project - item is researched! new feature...add finder to filter which element is the strongest within a window period